rayborg/PcapNetworkGrapher/readme.txt

-Install all required libraries then run ./MainPcapGrapher.sh validpcapfile.pcap
+Install all required libraries:
+Requirements:
+wireshark
+tshark
+sudo apt-get install python-pip sudo pip install networkx sudo apt-get install python-numpy sudo apt-get install python-scipy sudo apt-get install python-matplotlib sudo apt-get install graphviz

+then run
+./MainPcapGrapher.sh validpcapfile.pcap

 This should generate a graph of the communication from the pcap and then you can save the output.